awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 **To view the runtime metrics of a single function**

-You can use the Lambda Insights dashboard single\-function view to troubleshoot individual requests\.

-1. Open the [single\-function view](https://console.aws.amazon.com/cloudwatch/home#lambda-insights:functions) in the CloudWatch console\.
+1. Open the [Single\-function](https://console.aws.amazon.com/cloudwatch/home#lambda-insights:functions) page in the CloudWatch console\.

 1. Choose from the predefined time ranges, or choose a custom time range\.